Evidence Level

 6

-Riboflavin for MTHFR 677TT Genotype — RCT
+Riboflavin for MTHFR 677TT Genotype — Clinical Trial

-RCTs examining riboflavin (1.6 mg/day for 12 weeks) effects on homocysteine and BP in patients with MTHFR C677T variant.
+Clinical trials examining riboflavin (1.6 mg/day for 12 weeks) effects on homocysteine and BP in patients with MTHFR C677T variant.

 MTHFR 677TT genotype patients.

 Riboflavin supplementation improved homocysteine levels and lowered BP in MTHFR 677TT genotype carriers.
-CRITICAL CONTEXT: MTHFR variants are common (~10-20% of population); riboflavin is cofactor for MTHFR enzyme — supplementation can rescue impaired methylation.
+Critical context: MTHFR variants are common (~10-20% of population); riboflavin is cofactor for MTHFR enzyme — supplementation can rescue impaired methylation.
 This finding has clinical relevance for genotype-targeted nutrition.

 7